shopperlabs/shopper/packages/admin/docs/content/getting-started.md

 ## Create an Admin user

-Now we can create a new superuser and sign into the Dashboard and start creating some content to display on the frontend.
+Now we can create a new superuser and sign in into the Dashboard and start creating some content to display on the frontend.

 Run the following command to create a user with supreme \(at the moment of creation\) rights:

 ```bash
 php artisan shopper:user
 ```